amd/ryzen-ai-documentation/docs/hybrid_oga.rst

 Prerequisites
 *************
-Linux machine with Nvidia/AMD GPUs
+Linux machine with AMD or Nvidia GPUs

 Setup
 *****